ipeis/HH-VAEM/README.md

 This will automatically download the <code>boston</code> dataset, split in 10 train/test splits and train HH-VAEM on the training split <code>0</code>.
 You can choose among the following datasets:
 - A total of 10 UCI datasets: <code>avocado</code>, <code>boston</code>, <code>energy</code>, <code>wine</code>, <code>diabetes</code>, <code>concrete</code>, <code>naval</code>, <code>yatch</code>, <code>bank</code> or <code>insurance</code>.
 - The MNIST datasets: <code>mnist</code> or <code>fashion_mnist</code>.

-And the following models are available:
+And also the following models are available:
 - <code>HHVAEM</code>: the proposed model in the paper.
 -
 By default, the test stage will run at the end of the training stage.
 You can cancel this with <code>--test 0</code> and manually run the test using: